sandysandy/dmca-app/readme.md

 Published on February 20th, 2015 • Intermediate

 We're almost ready to deliver these dang DMCA requests!
 But, first, I want to give the user the ability to preview the email that will be sent.
 This way, should they need to, they can modify the message, as needed.

+# Episode 9 - Storing DMCA Notices
+Published on February 23rd, 2015 • Intermediate

+So we have all the information that we require from the user.
+Let's now persist this data to a new "notices" table, so that the user may track the take-downs that they've fired off.